sillydan1/blog/content/posts/how-to-portainer.md

 and how to use it.
 This is ideal if you want to host a personal website, a [blog](/posts/how-to-blog), a personal [github](git.gtz.dk) or whatever your development heart desire.
-If you choose to follow along, by the end of it, you will have an environment where you can just add or remove docker based services at a whim.
+If you choose to follow along, by the end of it, you will have an environment where you can just add or remove docker based services at a whim using a nice web-based interface.

 I assume that you already know about `docker` and `docker compose` yaml syntax.
 If you don't, may I recommend the wonderful official [docker tutorial](https://docs.docker.com/get-started/workshop/) - once you're done with that come